veraison/services/utils/gen-corim/README.md

 ### Output File (Optional)

 If you wish to specify the name and path of the produced endorsement then pass this via the `corim-file` switch (abbrev. `-c`).
-If this flag is not set then the produced endorsement will be saved in the current working directory under the file name `psa-endorsements.cbor` or `cca-endorsements.cbor` dependig on the attestation scheme used.
+If this flag is not set then the produced endorsement will be saved in the current working directory under the file name `psa-endorsements.cbor` or `cca-endorsements.cbor` depending on the attestation scheme used.